reshmabidikar/slate/source/includes/_invoice.md

 * A VOID invoice is ignored by the rest of the system.
 A DRAFT or COMMITTED invoice may be voided, but only if there are no successful payments against that invoice.
 Thus before voiding an invoice, any successful payments need to be refunded.

-For more information about invoice internals, refer to our [invoice subsystem doc](http://docs.killbill.io/latest/invoice_subsystem.html)

 ## Invoice Resource